openjdk/jdk/src/jdk.jshell/share/man/jshell.md

     class, interface, method, or field, when sources for the declaration are available.

-    The sources for the JDK classes are looked up in the JDK's sources, if they can be found in the JDK installation.
-The sources may need to be added to the JDK installation separately.
-For the sources of classes, interfaces, methods, and fields declared on the class path or module path, the entry on the class path or module path which contains the declaration is searched for sources.
-    If the source is not found in the class path or module path entry, and the entry is a .jar file, and a file exists with the same path and name but with .jar replaced with -sources.jar, this file is searched as well.
+    The sources of classes, interfaces, methods, and fields declared on the class path or module path are looked up in the entry on the class path or module path which contains the declaration.
+If the entry is a JAR file and it does not contain the source, then the source is looked up in a JAR file with the same path and name but with `.jar` replaced by `-sources.jar`, if such a file exists.
+For example, if `<directory>/lib.jar` does not contain the source, then `<directory>/lib-sources.jar` is searched if it exists.
-    As an example, for `<directory>/lib.jar`, `<directory>/lib-sources.jar`
-    will be searched as well.

     When searching for sources, JShell expects source files to be co-located with class files.
     That is, the source for a given class or interface must be in a file with the same path and name